segevfiner/qt-embedded-terminal-poc/README.md

 In case I ever want to make this more fully blown.

 - Make it work on other OS than Windows by also supporting the standard `pty` module.
 - Handle window resize so it doesn't leave a margin at the bottom of the window.
+I think VS Code just uses some CSS to align the terminal to the bottom.
 - Bundle resources.
 - Minify/webpack.
 - Include `xterm-addon-webgl`.